apache/singa-doc/docs-site/docs/dist-train.md

 ```

 It applies sparsification schemes to select a subset of gradients for
-All-Reduce.
+all-reduce.
 There are two scheme:

 - The top-K largest elements are selected. spars is the portion (0 - 1) of total elements selected.